Skip to main content

 PayFields.config.googlePay.environment = 'TEST';

-1. (Optional) Add custom stylization to the Google Pay button look & feel (example):
+1. (Optional) Add custom stylization to the Google Pay button look and feel (example):

 HTML